-Upon the commencement of this offering, we will be an externally managed, non-diversified, closed-end management investment company that has elected to be treated as a business development company under the Investment Company Act of 1940, or the 1940 Act.
-We intend to elect to be treated for U.S. federal income tax purposes, and to qualify annually thereafter, as a regulated investment company under the Internal Revenue Code of 1986, as amended, or the Code.
-We are managed by HMS Adviser LP, or our Adviser.
-Our Adviser is a recently formed private investment management firm that is registered as an investment adviser under the Investment Advisers Act of 1940, or the Advisers Act.
+Upon the commencement of this offering, we will be an externally managed, non-diversified, closed-end management investment company that intends to file an election to be treated as a business development company under the Investment Company Act of 1940, or the 1940 Act.
+We intend to elect to be treated for U.S. federal income tax purposes, and to qualify annually thereafter, as a regulated investment anomany under the Internal Revenue Code of 1986, as amended, or the Code.
+We are managed by HMS Adviser LP, or our Adviser Our Adviser is a recently formed private investment management firm that is registered as an investment adviser under the Investment Advisers Act of 1940, or the Adviser SACt.
 Our Adviser will oversee the management of our activities and will have responsibility for making investment decisions with respect to and providing day-to-day management and administration of our investment portfolio.
 Our Adviser has engaged a wholly owned subsidiary of Main Street Capital Corporation, or Main Street, a New York Stock Exchange-listed business development company and a registered investment adviser to act as our investment sub-adviser.
-The wholly owned subsidiary of Main Street's investment professionals, is subject to Main Street's supervision and control.
-We refer to this subsidiary of Main Street as our "Sub-Adviser," and we refer to the Adviser and the Sub-Adviser collectively as our "Advisers."
-The Sub-Adviser has been engaged by our Adviser to identify, evaluate, negotiate and structure prospective investments, make investment and portfolio management recommendations for approval by our Adviser, monitor our investment portfolio and provide certain ongoing administrative services to our Adviser.
+The wholly owned subsidiary of Main Street, solution, or Main Street, sinvestment professionals, is subject to Main Street's supervision and control.
+We refer to this subsidiary of Main Street as our "Sub-Adviser to identify, evaluate, negotiate and structure prospective investment, make investment and portfolio management recommendations for approval by our Adviser, monitor our investment portfolio and provide certain ongoing administrative services to our Adviser.

-We are offering on a continuous basis up to 150,000,000 shares of our common stock at an initial offering price of \$10.00 per share through Hines Securities, Inc., our dealer manager is not required to sell any specific number or dollar amount of shares but will use its best efforts to sell the shares offered.
+We are offering on a continuous basis up to 150,000,000 shares of our common stock at an initial offering price of \$10.00 per share through Hines Securities, Inc., our dealer manager.
+The dealer manager is not required to sell any specific number or dollar amount of shares but will use its best efforts to sell the shares offered.
 Subject to the requirements of state securities regulators with respect to sales to residents of their states, there is no minimum number of shares required to be sold in this offering.
 Therefore, we intend to have our initial closing as soon as practicable after the effective date of the registration statement of which this prospectus is a part.
 After our initial closing, we intend to conduct closings on a semi-monthly basis until conclusion of this offering.
 All subscription payments will be placed in a segregated account and held in trust for our subscribers' benefit, pending release to us at the next scheduled semi-monthly closing.
 If the initial closing does not occur, 100% of the paid subscriptions, including any interest earned, will be promptly returned to the subscribers.